Is Southwest a good airline? The pros and cons of flying Southwest Airlines

 Complimentary snacks are a signature perk of flying with Southwest Airlines.
 Flights going 251 miles or further feature a range of free nibbles and non-alcoholic drinks.
 There is also a menu you can peruse before you go.
 And, on certain holidays, the first alcoholic drink is on the house.

 Another reason many say that Southwest is a good airline is that they offer the option of free inflight entertainment.
-You do need to bring a device (cellphone, tablet, or notebook) to access it, but then you'll be able to watch movies, TV shows, and even live TV.
-You can also text free of charge!
+You do need to bring your device (cellphone, tablet, or notebook) and headphones to access it, but then you'll be able to watch movies, TV shows, and even live TV.

 Earning a Companion Pass can help you save lots with Southwest Airlines.
 If you qualify for one, you can essentially choose a person to join you for free on your flight.